Ideas for grown-ups

 For couples and groups: Make your date or your friends part of your costume.

-* PC and Mac guys: This one is for the two guys who waited until the last minute to think of a costume.
-One portly (or pillow-stuffed) guy wears a grey, bland suit with black glasses, and the other sports a 5 o’clock shadow, T-shirt and jeans with an “I?m better than you” smirk.
+- * PC and Mac guys: This one is for the two guys who waited until the last minute to think of a costume.
+One portly (or pillow-stuffed) guy wears a grey, bland suit, and the other sports a 5 o’clock shadow, T-shirt and jeans with an “I?m better than you” smirk.
 (Tovin Lapan)

 * Attached at the Hip: The two-headed purple people eater, no matter how cheesy supposed friends might embarrassingly assert, is about as good an idea as world peace or espresso over ice.
 But if you can?t find somebody?s willing mother around to sew such a get-up, we recommend you do the next best thing and be something with somebody else: peanut butter and jelly, Petri dish and bacteria, Skymall magazine and barf bag, two front teeth, lint and lint roller, soap and dirt, beard and mustache, apple and banana, dark and light, sound and silence.
 We suggest you talk the logistics out before hand, like which of you will cover yourself in peanut goo and which in grape goo.
 (Erin Glass)